 This circuit runs on a 3.3 Volt regulated power supply.

-Testing the transmitter
+Testing the FM transmitter circuit

 This FM transmitter circuit performed well in terms of frequency stability, almost zero drifting after about 4 hours of continuous operation.